-Next meeting: Wednesday 13th November 2024 at 7:30pm.
+Next meeting: Monday 25th November 2024 at 7:15pm.

-Agenda: Middlesex League away match against Willesden.
+Agenda: Hillingdon League knockout match (Round 1) against Ealing.

 West London Chess Club was founded in 1893, as such we pre-date the formation of the English Chess Federation.
 Historically, we have been and continue to be affiliated to Middlesex County Chess Association (MCCA).
 Our club welcomes and caters for players of all abilities.
 Members can play competitive games for our teams in the Central London, Hillingdon and Middlesex leagues or social/friendly games for general improvement.
 Should they be interested they can also consider representing one of the county teams.
 The club match venue is the impressive Chiswick Town Hall, a grade 2 listed building opposite Turnham Green.
 During the summer months we meet in the relaxed atmosphere of the George and Devonshire pub for some friendly games.